Veedrac/Sublime-Extras/readme.md

 { "keys": [KEYBINDING], "command": "add_next_line", "args": {"forward": true} },
 ```

-These would replace the default Alt+Shift+ and Alt+Shift+Down.
+These would replace the default <kbd>Alt+Shift+</kbd> and <kbd>Alt+Shift+Down</kbd>.
 Instead of being truly awful, these work and they do so well.
 In essence, all they do is move the top or bottom row, avoiding cascades from cursors that fall into the gutter.

 BetterFindAllUnder is an implementation of the same command from Sublime Selection Tools, https://github.com/simonrad/sublime-selection-tools.
 Thank you, Simonrad!